 If you need OSHA Hazard Communication Standard Changes assistance discussed in this article call us at 973-366-4660 or email us at firstname.lastname@example.org for details and a free estimate.

 Written by Henry P. Shotwell, Ph.D., CIH, Vice-President and Robert E. Sheriff, MS, CIH, CSP, President

 November 26, 2018; July 30, 2021; Updated September 14, 2021

-A Brief Review of the OSHA Hazard Communication Standard Changes
+A Brief Review of the OSHA Hazard Communication Standard (HCS) Changes

 On March 26, 2012, OSHA finalized a rule which brings the OSHA Hazard Communication Standard (HCS) in line with the United Nations’ Globally Harmonized System of Classification and Labeling of Chemicals (GHS).
-OSHA’s Hazard Communication Standard, commonly understood to be the “Right-To-Know” standard, was originally promulgated in 1983.
+OSHA’s Hazard Communication Standard, commonly understood as the “Right-To-Know” standard, was originally promulgated in 1983.

-On October 30, 2017 the secretariat of the United Nations published the 7th revision with the intention of insuring the Globally Harmonized System (GHS) to make the system more compatible with all nations of the world.
+On October 30, 2017, the secretariat of the United Nations published the 7th revision to insure the Globally Harmonized System (GHS) to make the system more compatible with all nations of the world.

 They have updated: